Open-MBEE/EMS-Repo/README.md

 Make sure to install both the JRebel plug-in for Eclipse and download the Jrebel .jar and store it somewhere like "/Applications/jrebel".
 The path to the jrebel.jar will be used by mvn via the MAVEN_OPTS environment variable.

+To make sure the rebel.xml file is generated properly, do

+    mvn jrebel:generate

 To build the amp file, do

     mvn package